|

 Aragorn threw Legolas a rope and the elf tied it securely to

-cleat; then Aragorn and Eomer began to climb aboard.
-But, as the
+Aragorn and Eomer began to climb aboard, but as the elf leaned

-elf leant down to help, his keen senses alerted him to a danger
+down to help, his keen senses alerted him to danger behind him,

-behind him, and he turned and simultaneously ducked, narrowly
+and he turned and simultaneously ducked, narrowly avoiding a knife

 Another sailor had come out on deck!

-Legolas reached for one of his own white knives but the man was
+Legolas reached for one of his own white knives, but the man

 through his leather bracer and biting into the flesh of his forearm.